-Eric will be sharing his expertise and insights into watercolor painting to help you grow as an artist and find your own style.
+Eric shares his expertise and insights into watercolor painting to help you grow as an artist and find your own style.
 He will happily address any of your questions and talk about his own experiences gained since he started on this journey over 30 years ago.

-Every month a new article will be published.
+A new article is published every month.
 You can also sign up to receive MESSAGE FROM ERIC as part of our Artists Newsletter HERE.